Disaster / Beer / Beverage / 2023-2024

 AB InBev's second-quarter 2023 results said U.S. sales-to-retailers declined 14.0 percent, primarily due to the volume decline of Bud Light.
 Its third-quarter results said U.S. STRs were down 16.6 percent, again primarily due to Bud Light volume decline.
 The full-year results still showed U.S. pressure in the fourth quarter.

-That is why the case belongs in the archive.
+That is why the case is filed here.
 The brand event did not stay in social commentary.
 It reached retailers, wholesalers, revenue, sponsorship planning, shelf pressure, and recovery behavior.

 Both Readings Created Risk